-Chiropractic treatment may reduce or resolve back pain.
-This is purely dependant on each individual and what their chiropractic issues are.
-Unfortunately, most people have misalignments in their spine and don’t realise it until they experience pain.
+Chiropractic treatment may reduce or even resolve your back pain.
+This is dependent on each individual and what their chiropractic issues are.
+Unfortunately, many patients may not be aware that they have spinal movement issues or spinal joint fixations until they experience pain.
 Treatment success is dependent on many factors such as how long the problem has been there, the amount of wear and tear (degeneration) is present, whether there is referred pain, posture, occupational stress and social stresses all have an impact on the outcome.

 To discuss your Back Pain please feel free to Call us on 0736660633 or use the Contact Form.
 To make an appointment now use the Online Booking tab below.